-In the planning stages of inspection and to support site selection, regular meetings will take place between the senior inspector, the chief inspector and representatives from Scottish Government to understand service pressures across NHS Scotland.
+In the planning stages of inspection and to support site selection, regular meetings will take place between the senior inspector and the Head of NHS Inspections.
+Regular meetings will also take place internally across HIS and with colleagues from the Mental Welfare Commission, and where appropriate other partner agencies, to share intelligence, coordinate visits and establish collaborative working practices.